 cognitive ability - including reduced short-term memory, difficulty concentrating, and being easily distracted, making it difficult to follow navigation and complete online tasks

-These issues overlap with the accessibility needs of people with disabilities.
-Thus, websites and tools that are accessible to people with disabilities are more accessible to older users as well.
+By applying WAI's Web Content Accessibility Guidelines WCAG 2.0, websites and tools that are accessible to people with disabilities will also be more accessible to older users.

-Introductions and Research
+Understanding Older Web Users

+Stories of Web Users - gives the example of how an 85 year old retiree uses the Web but faces a number of problems because he has reduced vision, a hand tremor and mild short-term memory loss

+Involving Users in Web Projects for Better, Easier Accessibility describes the benefits of obtaining feedback from actual users

-"Web Accessibility for Older Users" Presentation Presents the changing worldwide demographics, the prevalence and impact of age-related limitations and older people's use of the Web, some requirements of older users, and the role of WAI accessibility guidelines in meeting these requirements.
+"Web Accessibility for Older Users" Presentation explains the changing worldwide demographics, the prevalence and impact of age-related limitations and Web usage, including requirements of older users and the role of WAI accessibility guidelines in meeting these requirements.

-Older Users Online - WAI Guidelines address older users' Web experience (Originally published in User Experience Magazine, Vol 8, Issue 1, 2009) Explains age-related impairments that impact Web use, requirements for web design that enhance the ability of older people to use the Web, how existing accessibility guidelines for people with disabilities cover the needs of older users, and future work in this area.
+Older Users Online - WAI Guidelines address older users' Web experience (Originally published in User Experience Magazine, Vol 8, Issue 1, 2009) explains age-related impairments that impact Web use, requirements for web design that enhance the ability of older people to use the Web and how existing accessibility guidelines for people with disabilities cover the needs of older users, and future work in this area.

-Web Accessibility for Older Users: A Literature Review Provides detailed research on ageing age-related impairments and Web accessibility.
+Web Accessibility for Older Users: A Literature Review prepared for the WAI-AGE project povides detailed research on aging, age-related impairments and Web accessibility.

-Resources for Users and Advocates
+Practical Computer Guidance to Help Older Users

-Better Web Browsing: Tips for Customizing Your Computer Provides guidance for users on how to set your computer to work better for your specific needs and preferences so it's easier to use websites; for example, enlarging text, making the mouse pointer bigger, and using the keyboard instead of the mouse to browse websites.
+Better Web Browsing: Tips for Customizing Your Computer This practical resource provides guidance on how to set up your computer to work better for your specific needs and preferences; for example, enlarging text, making the mouse pointer bigger, and using the keyboard (instead of the mouse) to browse websites.

-Resources for Developers and Managers
+Technical Resources for Developers, Managers and Vendors

+Web developers, managers and owners who want or need to make their websites, web applications, and web tools usable by older users can use existing international accessibility guidelines, as follows:

-Developing Websites for Older People: How Web Content Accessibility Guidelines (WCAG) 2.0 Applies Introduces how to use WCAG 2.0 to improve the accessibility and usability of websites and web applications for older people.
+For developers - Developing Websites for Older People: How Web Content Accessibility Guidelines (WCAG) 2.0 Applies ntroduces WCAG 2.0 and techniques to improve the accessibility and usability of websites and web applications for older people.

+WAI's Web Content Accessibility Guidelines WCAG 2.0 Guidelines and techniques for making websites and web applications work better for people with disabilities as well as older users with accessibility needs due to ageing.

+For managers –

+Developing a Web Accessibility Business Case for Your Organization

+Social Factors Developing a Web Accessibility Business Case for your Organization, specifically the sections Overlap with Older Users' Needs and Access for Older People

+For vendors - WAI's User Agent Accessibility Guidelines UAAG provides guidance on how to make web browsers and media players accessible to older users who have accessibility needs that should be met through the browser instead of requiring additional assistive technologies.

-Additional Resources
+Additional WAI Resources

-The resources listed in the previous sections address various aspects web accessibility related to web users who are older and the overlap with web users who have disabilities.
-Additional resources available through the WAI website navigation also touch on this issue, including:
+The afore-mentioned resources address aspects of web accessibility related to web users who are older and whose needs overlap with web users who have disabilities.
+Additional resources include:

-Developing a Web Accessibility Business Case for Your Organization, specifically the sections Overlap with Older Users' Needs and Access for Older People

 How People with Disabilities Use the Web, specifically the sections on older users

-Involving Users in Web Projects for Better, Easier Accessibility

-Contacting Organizations about Inaccessible Websites Provides guidance on what to do when you come across a website that has accessibility barriers that make it hard to use.
-Explains how to identify key contacts, describe the problem, and follow-up as needed.
-Includes sample e-mails.
+Contacting Organizations about Inaccessible Websites - Provides guidance on what to do when you come across a website that has accessibility barriers that make it hard to use.

 WAI-AGE Project

-Web Accessibility Initiative: Ageing Education and Harmonisation (WAI-AGE) is a European Commission IST Specific Support Action with the goal of increasing accessibility of the Web for older people as well as for people with disabilities in European Union Member States.
+The “Web Accessibility Initiative: Ageing Education and Harmonisation (WAI-AGE)” project is a European Commission IST Specific Support Action with the goal of increasing accessibility of the Web for older people as well as for people with disabilities in European Union Member States.
 It focuses on: